 Generally, two or three X-rays will be taken depending on the body part that is being viewed.
 You will be asked to remain as still as possible during the very short exposure time.
 If necessary, you will be instructed to hold your breath in order to prevent motion from blurring the images.
 A patient may return to normal activities once his X-rays are complete.

-There is no preparation for an X-ray, although patients may be asked to change into a gown to eliminate any interference from metal objects on your clothing.
+There is no preparation for an X-ray exam, although patients may be asked to change into a gown to eliminate any interference from metal objects on clothing.

 Typically your referring physician will send an order to our office and we will call to schedule an appointment for you.
-We do accept walk-ins from 11:00 – 4:45.
-If you would like to schedule an X-Ray earlier simply call our office for an appointment, we can be reached at (815) 654-2486.
+We do accept walk-ins from 11:00am – 4:45pm.
+If you would like to schedule an X-ray simply call our office for an appointment, we can be reached at (815) 654-2486.

 *Woman should always inform their physician and the X-ray technologist if there is any possibility of pregnancy.

 As with any other medical procedure, X-rays are safe when used with care.
 Radiologists and X-ray technologists have been educated and trained to use the minimum amount of radiation necessary to obtain the required X-ray images.
 The amount of radiation used for most exams is small and the benefits greatly outweigh the risk of harm.